mackenziekbrooks/dh180-w18-borndigital/schedule.md

 ### Tuesday, January 30, 2018

-Visit to Special Collections and Archives \(Leyburn, Lower Level 1\).
+**Visit to Special Collections and Archives \(Leyburn, Lower Level 1\)**.
 Presentation by Tom Camden, Head of Special Collections and Archives.

 ### Thursday, February 1, 2018

-Lab: work in Special Collections on processing plan assignment.
+Lab: work in Special Collections on collection encounter assignment.

 Read for Tuesday: